mdziemianko/amp-panel-designer/README.md

 A tool to design instrument amplifier panels declaratively using YAML.

+The generated output can be used to generate engraver or laser cutter gcode.

 ## Usage

 1. Define your panel in a YAML file (e.g., `panel.yaml`).